lemmoi/cse490g1final/source/data_prep.rst

 Each of the 3D structure files containing 80,000 molecules was processed in parallel.
 Unlike openbabel, these programs can take advantage of multiple cores to speed up execution.
 Each file was assigned 8 cores and 16 GB of RAM on the `University of Washington HYAK cluster <https://uwrc.github.io/systems>`_ and took approximately 10 hours to complete.
-The code to do this processing can be found at INSERT LINK.
+The code to do this processing can be found `here <https://github.com/lemmoi/cse490g1final/blob/main/data_prep/xyz_to_morf.py>`_
 The result was a CSV file of properties for each split file.

 **CPU hours for this step: ~2,000**